How to stargaze from a light-polluted city

 There are also a few things you can do to reveal these wonders more clearly from a city.

-Firstly, use a light pollution telescope filter tailored to visual observing, as these are specifically designed to suppress the glow from artificial light.
+Firstly, use a light pollution filter tailored to visual observing, as these are specifically designed to suppress the glow from artificial light.

 Consider your observing position, too.
 For example, never observe from inside a building with the door or window open, as the escaping warm air will create air currents and cause the view to shimmer.